Dirty Dancing: Plot

 Johnny rejects an indecent proposal by Vivian Pressman, an adulterous wife, who instead sleeps with Robbie, inadvertently foiling Lisa's plan to lose her virginity to him.
 When Vivian spots Baby leaving Johnny's cabin, she feels spurned and attempts revenge on Johnny by claiming he stole her husband's wallet.

 Max is ready to fire Johnny, but Baby backs up his alibi, revealing she was with him the night of the theft.
-The real thieves, Sydney and Sylvia Schumacher, are caught, but he is still fired for mixing with Baby.
+The real thieves, Sydney and Sylvia Schumacher, are caught, but he is still fired for his relationship with Baby.
+Baby is distraught, but Johnny is moved by her attempts to stand up for him.

 Before leaving, Johnny tries to talk to Dr. Houseman but is accused of only trying to get at Baby.
 She later apologizes to her father for lying, but not for her romance with Johnny, and then accuses him of classism.

 At the end-of-season talent show, Dr. Houseman gives Robbie a recommendation letter for medical school.
 However, when Robbie admits he got Penny pregnant, and then insults her and Baby, Dr. Houseman angrily grabs the letter back.

 Johnny arrives and disrupts the final song by bringing Baby up on stage and declaring that she has made him a better person, and then they perform the dance they practiced all summer, ending with a successful climactic lift.
 Dr. Houseman admits he was wrong about Johnny and reconciles with Baby, and all the staff and guests join Baby and Johnny dancing to "(I've Had) The Time of My Life".